designedmind/2017/_posts/2015-07-16-introduction.md

 others are not.
 In particular it builds substantially on the insights of Daniel Dennett.
 A key difference, _vis à vis_ Dennett, is that the Virtual Cartesian Theatre construes our non-materialist intuitions about the mind as _central features of_ consciousness.
-These intutions are part of the phenomenon to be explained, rather than lingering confusion about it.
+These intuitions are part of the phenomenon to be explained, rather than lingering confusion about it.